What is an Allergy?

 – Respiratory allergies, watery eyes, runny nose, wheezing, shortness of breath and the feeling of suffocation

-– Skin allergies, itching, hives, skin rashes such as eczema
+– Skin issues and allergies, itching, hives, skin rashes such as eczema

 – Gastrointestinal disturbances, loose stools, gas, abdominal pain